Skip to content

 Tower and Australian

 On our way into the Grand Canyon area (but before the park), we saw a sign for a fire tower, so we had to pull in.
 We met an Australian who was traveling the US in a camper van.
 He had left Denver about 5 days before and had already seen Salt Lake City, Moab, Monument Valley, and the Grand Canyon.
 He also gave us some great info about Australia for our trip planning.
-E climbed the tower for the view; he said I didn’t miss much.
+He climbed the tower for the view, and said I didn’t miss much.

 Grand Canyon north rim